richardhand/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/sandbox/components/languagenavigation/v1/languagenavigation/README.md

 ### Component policy configuration properties
 The following configuration properties are used:

-1. `./siteRoot` - defines the site root from which to list children
+1. `./navigationRoot` - the root page of the global language structure.
-2. `./structureDepth` - defines the depth of the global language structure relative to the site root
+2. `./structureDepth` - the depth of the global language structure relative to the navigation root.

 ### Edit dialog properties
 The following properties are written to JCR for the Language Navigation component and are expected to be available as `Resource` properties:

-1. `./siteRoot` - defines the site root from which to list children
+1. `./navigationRoot` - the root path of the global language structure.
-2. `./structureDepth` - defines the depth of the global language structure relative to the site root
+2. `./structureDepth` - the depth of the global language structure relative to the navigation root.

 ## BEM description
 ```